-The V1 specification of the Open Education API currently supports the following data types:
+The V3 (3.0) specification of the Open Education API currently supports the following data types:

 The development of the Open Education API standard will be ongoing, so this set will be further expanded in the future to support new data types.
-The new V2 specification we are working on now is available at: https://github.com/open-education-api/specification/tree/v2
+New issues can be added and discussed at the issuetracker.

 The Open Education API Reference Documentation can be found at: